s2n-cnit/nfvcl-ng/README.md

 ```commandline
 python3 run.py
 ```
-If you want the NFVCL to stay open in case you will need to use **Screen** CLI utility.
+If you want the NFVCL to stay open in case connection terminate, or you close the terminal, you will need to use **Screen** CLI utility.

 ## A - OSM installation